nylonee/watchlistarr/README.md

 ### Full Delete Sync

-Watchlistarr is working towards being able to support a full delete sync with your watchlist.
+Watchlistarr also supports a full delete sync with your watchlist.
 This means that **if a user removes an item off their watchlist, Watchlistarr can detect that and delete content from Sonarr/Radarr.**

-This feature is available for movies (disabled by default), and is still under development for shows.
+This feature is disabled by default, refer to the Environment Variables below to see the config required to enable it.
 Whether you've enabled this or not, you can enjoy a little "sneak peek" upon startup of the app, where the logs will list the movies/tv shows that are out of sync.